Skip to content ↓

 Across the Federation, we have developed strong partnerships with a range of specialist services.

-The Academy SENCO will seek advice and support from these, if appropriate, as part of the cycle of support available as described in the Local Authority’s Family Directory.
+The Academy SENDCo will seek advice and support from these, if appropriate, as part of the cycle of support available as described in the Local Authority’s Family Directory.

 The list below highlights some of the services we access: